Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 Something within them is suddenly different and this change drives the story as they begin acting on it.
 They make further decisions around the change.
-Here are a few ways to drive this internal change:

-A good thing to keep in mind when writing internal change: If your protagonist doesn’t act then the world around them stays the same and continues on as before.
+A good thing to keep in mind when writing internal change: If your protagonist doesn’t act then the world around them stays the same and continues as before.

 External Change.
 This is when your protagonist is not planning on doing anything differently but something happens.
 Their surroundings or circumstances change and they are forced to act on it.

 The event or events should be life-altering.
 It will cause a series of reactions within the protagonist that will set them on the path of your story.
 The impending chain reaction to this inciting circumstantial change is what will make up the opening line of your plot.

 Another good place to start your novel can be a state of utter confusion.
 It doesn’t have to be dramatic or exciting but it should cause readers to wonder what on earth is going on.